 Maps – visual representation that shows where something is located

-Text features play a role in student’s comprehension and should guide their thinking when reading nonfiction.
+Text features for nonfiction play a role in student’s comprehension and should guide their thinking when reading informational text.
 To support students’ thinking before they read nonfiction, spend time discussing maps, diagrams, tables, captions, headings, etc. Have students complete a scavenger hunt.
 This will help the students better understand the tools to using nonfiction text.

 Preview text and ask questions.
 What do you think this section is about?
 (Students look for headings, bold words, and any visual text features to help them.
 Why is this map included with the text?)
 Discussions while previewing text will help improve the students’ vocabulary acquisition.
 Previewing text also allows readers to see how the author organized the text.